Anna Maria Island Bridge PD&E Study

 The approved alternative is the result of an extensive study process that included engineering analysis, environmental studies, interagency coordination and a public involvement program.
-You can view the final reports in PDF format by clicking on the links below.
+You can view the final reports in PDF format on the Project Information page.
 Over the course of the Project Development and Environment Study from January 2008 through April 2009, several different alternatives were evaluated.
 The approved alternative was selected because it will allow over 99 percent of vessels that currently use the channel to pass under the bridge; the south alignment will avoid impacting the navigation channel and the Kingfish Boat Ramp and will minimize the need for additional right-of-way acquisition.

-The project is eligible to proceed to the next phase of development, the preparation of construction plans.
-However, the design, right-of-way acquisition and construction phases of the project are not funded in the current FDOT Five Year Work Program for fiscal years 2013-2017.
-For more information please contact Marlon Bizerra, P.E. at 863-519-2250 or by e-mail at firstname.lastname@example.org.
+The project is eligible to proceed to the next phase of development, the preparation of construction plans, which is funded in fiscal year 2015/2016 of the tentative FDOT Five Year Work Program for fiscal years 2016-2020.
+The right-of-way acquisition and construction phases of the project are not funded.
+For more information please contact William Hartmann, P.E. at 863-519-2293 or by e-mail at firstname.lastname@example.org.

 Est. Completion Date